My dog-and-pony shows about my family’s slave-owning history resume this fall with an appearance in Virginia Beach.

 I’ll also be dropping in on a couple of book clubs that are reading and discussing the book in and around Clarksville, Va., where the saga is set.

 On Monday, Oct.
 21, at noon, I’ll join the Books Sandwiched In club at the Richard Thornton Library, 210 Main St., Oxford, N.C.

 And on Friday, Nov.
-22, I’ll be with the Lake Gaston Vintage Gals in Clarksville.
-Location and time TBA.
+22, at 10 a.m., I’ll be with the Lake Gaston Vintage Gals at the Clarksville Regional Museum, 801 West St., Clarksville.